Scalable Model Editing via Customized Expert Networks: Methodology

 \subsection{Problem Formulation}

-Define the model $f_{model}$ is obtained by training on the data $D_{train}$, and we denote the dataset in which $f_{model}$ predicts exactly correctly in $D_{train}$ as $D_{loc}$.
-Suppose we have a model editing task using the data $D_{edit}$ = $ [d1,d2,... ,dn]$, where each $d_{i}$ represents a sample containing input and output information ($x_i$,$x^r_i$,$y_i$). $x_i$ is the input to be edited, and $y_i$ is the desired answer. $x^r_i$ is $x_i$ has the same semantic sentence rewrite, and the corresponding labels for both $x_i$ and $x^r_i$ are $y_i$.
-We denote the sequential editing process as the time step $t\in [1,n]$, and the data needed for each time step corresponds to the $d_i$ in $D_{edit}$.
+Define the model $f_{model}$ as the one obtained by training on the data $D_{train}$, and we denote the subset of $D_{train}$ where $f_{model}$ makes exact predictions as $D_{loc}$.
+Suppose we have a model editing task using the data $D_{edit}$ = $ [d_{1},d_{2},... ,d_{n}]$, where each $d_{i}$ represents a sample containing input and output information ($x_i$,$x^r_i$,$y_i$). $x_i$ is the input to be edited, and $y_i$ is the desired output. $x^r_i$ is a semantically equivalent rewrite of $x_{i}$, and the corresponding label for both $x_i$ and $x^r_i$ is $y_i$.
+We denote the sequential editing process as the time step $t\in [1,n]$, where the data required for each time step corresponds to $d_{i}$ in $D_{edit}$.
 Meanwhile, we define $f_t$ as the model obtained after editing at the time step $t$.
-Based on the above settings, three properties are used to evaluate the goodness of the sequential model editing method.
+Based on the aforementioned settings, three properties are used to evaluate the effectiveness of the sequential model editing method.

 {\bf Property 1.
-Reliability:} After obtaining the post-edit model $f_t$, the set of all samples before time step $t$ is $[d1,... ,dt]$, $f_t$ needs to meet the following expectations:
+Reliability:} The edited model $f_{t}$ obtained at time step $t$, with the set of all samples up to time step $t$ denoted as $ [d_{1},...,d_{t}]$, needs to meet the following expectations:

 {\bf Property 2.
-Locality:} For irrelevant samples $D_{loc}$, $f_t$ needs to ensure that they are not disturbed:
+Locality:} For non-edited samples $D_{loc}$, $f_t$ needs to ensure that they remain unaffected:

 {\bf Property 3.
-Generality:} $f_t$ needs to ensure that the rewrite sample $x^r_t$ also takes effect with the edit:
+Generality:} $f_t$ needs to ensure that the rewritten sample $x^r_t$ also receives a correct response after editing.: